komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="addiction5.JPG" alt="Wagyu steak" caption="More wagyu lol, I think I ordered another round after I finished one." >}}
 {{< figure src="addiction6.JPG" alt="Mom at addiction aquatic" caption="" >}}
 {{< figure src="addiction7.JPG" alt="Mom and Colette eating dessert at addiction aquatic." caption="After dinner, you can get dessert from the supermarket." >}}

+## Day Ten

+Sadly the last day came sooner than we thought!
+Maybe because we packed our days full we barely had time to think straight.
+Luckily, the family's flight was quite late in the day, I think around 7pm, so we had plenty of time to do a couple last minute things on the list.

+{{< figure src="final1.JPG" alt="Colette and Mom with Richard" caption="First, we dropped off everyone's luggage at our apartment, and got one more Richard hangout session." >}}

+{{< figure src="final2.JPG" alt="Mom with Richard" caption="" >}}

+### Din Tai Fung

+We grabbed U-bikes and rode down to the [Din Tai Fung](https://goo.gl/maps/Lg9rWN84mAgaLRBb6) near Taipei City Hall.
+Din Tai Fung is a super famous soup dumpling restaurant.
+Pricy but perfect every time.

+{{< figure src="final3.JPG" alt="Pan fried dumplings" caption="Pan fried dumplings" >}}
+{{< figure src="final4.JPG" alt="Soup dumplings" caption="The soup dumplings for which Din Tai Fung is famous." >}}
+{{< figure src="final5.JPG" alt="Mom eating noodles" caption="Wrestling with the fact that this is the last noodles she'll get for the forseeable future." >}}
+{{< figure src="final6.JPG" alt="Shrimp siumai" caption="Shrimp siumai" >}}
+{{< figure src="final7.JPG" alt="Big bun" caption="Bun" >}}

+### Hair Wash

+After Din Tai Fung, we U-biked to Tammy's favorite hair was spot in Taipei.
+Hair washes are like refreshing head massages, great for in the summer when you're all sweaty and gross.

+{{< figure src="final8.JPG" alt="Mom and dad near ubikes" caption="One last U-bike ride!" >}}
+{{< figure src="final9.JPG" alt="Mom and colette in the hair wash salon" caption="The perfect way to end a busy trip." >}}

+### Back to the Airport